 5. Decide if subtitles are needed

 Subtitles provide a simple way to break up the text of your post and make it more readable for visitors.
-Most people don’t write this way, however, but for longer posts it can be a good idea to go back and look for places to section things off.
-Plus, including keywords in your subtitle text (i.e. the H2 or H3 tags) can add some addition SEO juice to your content.
+Most people don’t write this way, however, but for longer posts, it can be a good idea to go back and look for places to section things off.
+Plus, including keywords in your subtitle text (i.e. the H2 or H3 tags) can add some additional SEO juice to your content.

 6. Keep an eye out for visuals

 Posts with graphics tend to perform better than plain blocks of text, so it can be a good idea to incorporate visual elements in your posts before publishing.
-Even a simple featured image can add some much needed color to your blog articles, and there is no shortage of stock images online to choose from.
+Even a simple featured image can add some much-needed color to your blog articles, and there is no shortage of stock images online to choose from.

 7. Make friends with video